Sensor integration, data fusion and information management for industrial monitoring systems

 Furthermore, specific data fusion and data mining algorithms must be developed, implemented and tested in order to verify their effectiveness in real field conditions and under different environmental and operational disturbances.
 Finally, validation of each technology and their combination can serve as the basis for a future commercial activity to promote the results of the project.

-Maintenance is very important issue in modern transportation network.
-Old infrastructure in poor condition instead of profits may cause nuisance.
+Maintenance is a very important issue in modern transportation network.
+Old infrastructures in poor condition instead of profits may cause nuisance.
 The knowledge, when particular asset is needed to be mended might be crucial.
 Present fatigue thesis are not reliable, so the calculations most often are not accurate.
 New methods of assessing durability of infrastructure are vital.
 Prototype sensors and new methods of measurement will be developed by consortium members during this project, new data acquisition and signal processing must follow them.

-Sensor integration, data fusion and information management for industrial monitoring systems.
-Developing specific data fusion and data mining algorithms, implementation and testing in order to verify their effectiveness in real field conditions and under different environmental and operational disturbances.
+Main aim is to develop specific data fusion and data mining algorithms, implementation and testing in order to verify their effectiveness in real field conditions and under different environmental and operational disturbances.